 After earning a M.A. in CSD from Iona University, students are eligible to locate a Clinical Fellowship (CF) mentor and setting.
 During the final practicum course (CSD 614) and during advisement meetings with the Program Director, information will be provided about CF's and transitioning from a CF to a CCC.
-To find out more, please visit: http://www.asha.org/certification/Clinical-Fellowship/ for more information.
+To find out more, please visit: A Guide to the ASHA Clinical Fellowship Experience for more information.